emissary-ingress/emissary/reference/services/rate-limit-service.md

 ## Example

 The [Ambassador Edge Stack Rate Limiting Tutorial](/user-guide/rate-limiting-tutorial) has a simple rate limiting example.
-For a more advanced example, read the [advanced rate limiting tutorial](/user-guide/advanced-rate-limiting) with Ambassador Pro tutorial.
+For a more advanced example, read the [advanced rate limiting tutorial](/user-guide/advanced-rate-limiting) with Ambassador Edge Stack tutorial.

 ## Further reading